 There are ways to spice up your SPIFFs without relying on monetary incentives.
 For example, every Q3, a top seller at Ambition gets to pick a billboard in any location they want with their faces on it.
 This is a super fun, engaging incentive that recognizes top sales reps (in a very big way) and will have them snapping photos for Instagram.

 Don’t underestimate the power of free.

 If you’re running on an extremely tight budget, there are still creative ways to get your sales reps engaged!
 The team at Ambition recently convinced their CRO to get a bad haircut if they achieved their sales goals for the month.
 They did, so the top seller got to dictate to the CRO’s wife how his hair should be cut live on Zoom for everyone to watch.
 It was a fun way to motivate performance and gave everyone a much-needed laugh.

-It’s challenging to operate your employee rewards and recognition program during times of uncertainty.
+It’s challenging to operate your employee recognition and rewards program during times of uncertainty.
 But by taking the flexible alternatives we suggested above, you’re not only setting up yourself for success in 2020 but for the foreseeable future.